Exam Board: AQA

 This subject is very versatile, developing skills that are relevant in a number of different careers or Higher Education courses.
 These include interpretive abilities, communication, an understanding of how language works, close analysis, and the ability to construct a well-argued case.

-As well as an English Literature degree itself, students of Literature might go on to study for university degrees in a range of subjects including: History, Sociology, Psychology, Drama, Theatre Studies and Law.
+As well as an English Literature degree itself, students of Language might go on to study for university degrees in a range of subjects including: History, Sociology, Psychology, Drama, Theatre Studies and Law.

 Language is a subject that can support careers in the above areas as well as teaching, business and finance, journalism, publishing – and even politics.
 Employers tend to regard English Language as an ideal topic of study and one that develops essential and transferable skills.